xanderificnl/awesome-stars/README.md

 ## Rust

+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [cargo-generate/cargo-generate](https://github.com/cargo-generate/cargo-generate) - cargo, make me a project
+- [nushell/nushell](https://github.com/nushell/nushell) - A new type of shell
+- [oreboot/oreboot](https://github.com/oreboot/oreboot) - oreboot is a fork of coreboot, with C removed, written in Rust.
+- [thedodd/trunk](https://github.com/thedodd/trunk) - Build, bundle & ship your Rust WASM application to the web.
+- [http-rs/surf](https://github.com/http-rs/surf) - Fast and friendly HTTP client framework for async Rust
+- [rustwasm/gloo](https://github.com/rustwasm/gloo) - A modular toolkit for building fast, reliable Web applications and libraries with Rust and Wasm
+- [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!
+- [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
+- [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
+- [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.
+- [denoland/deno](https://github.com/denoland/deno) - A secure JavaScript and TypeScript runtime
+- [pyros2097/rust-embed](https://github.com/pyros2097/rust-embed) - Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
+- [tree-sitter/tree-sitter](https://github.com/tree-sitter/tree-sitter) - An incremental parsing system for programming tools
+- [richardanaya/js-wasm](https://github.com/richardanaya/js-wasm) - JavaScript-WebAssembly interop library for C, Rust, Assemblyscript.
+- [zellij-org/zellij](https://github.com/zellij-org/zellij) - A terminal workspace with batteries included
 - [astrolang/astro](https://github.com/astrolang/astro) - A fun safe language for rapid prototyping and high performance applications
 - [SuperCuber/dotter](https://github.com/SuperCuber/dotter) - A dotfile manager and templater written in rust 🦀
 - [feather-rs/feather](https://github.com/feather-rs/feather) - A Minecraft server implementation in Rust